The Happy JavaScript Module

 Zero dependencies

-They include no runtime dependencies.
+The module has no runtime dependencies.
 None.
 Nada.
 Zero.

 Modules with zero dependencies preserve flexibility, will never require resolving conflicts, never tie your project down to an outdated peer-dependency, and they don't have unknown security risks or other costs from hitching themselves to a third party.
+Independent modules are superior in every way to those that have dependencies.

 Instantly usable